chjacob-tubs/LocVib/doc/installation.rst

     test_VibTools.py::test_get_rect_plot PASSED                                                               [100%]

     ============================================= 104 passed in 14.38s ==============================================

-If an error occurred, check your installation or contact support (email: jacob_software_support@tu-bs.de) or ask Stackoverflow.

 .. note::
    Another possibility to check the executability of the program is to calculate the code examples.